-Would you like to he lp us with ? (interesting sta rt to reach audience)

-The initiative is loo king for volunteers to (activity).
+Would you like to help us with ? (interesting start to reach audience) The initiative is looking for volunteers t o (activity).
+We offer and adapt to your sched ule!
+Reach us at (email/phone/webform).

-and edule!

-Reach us at (email/phone/web form).

-VOLUNTEER MANAGE MENT LIST
+VOLUNTEER MANAGEMENT LIST

-ACTVITY RESPONSIBLITES DURATION LOCATION ASSIGNED
+ACTVITY RESPONSIBLITES DURATION LOCATION ASSIGNED VOLUNTEER

-VOLUNTEER